FRC4607/Scouting-App/docs/config.md

 Each object in a Page's `widgets` array requires the following field:

-`type`: string
+- `type`: string

   The type of the widget.
 This lets the app know what the widget should display as, and how its data should be exported (if applicable).
 See [Widgets](widgets.md) for more information on what widgets are available and their usage details.

 ### Global Optional Fields

 The following fields may be applied to widgets of any type:

-`prefix`: string
+- `prefix`: string

   A string prepended to the widget's name in the exported data, separated from the name with a dash.

   This option may be used when multiple widgets have the same name and must be uniquely identified in the exported data.

-`align`: string
+- `align`: string

   How the widget is aligned in its grid cell.
 Can be any of `left`, `center`, or `right`; by default `left`.

   This option only has an effect when the column the widget is in is wider than the widget itself.

-`noLabel`: boolean
+- `noLabel`: boolean

   If the widget's label is hidden.
 By default `false`.

-`row`, `col`: number
+- `row`, `col`: number

   The position of the widget.
 See [Grid Layout](grid.md) for more information.

-`rowspan`, `colspan`, `labelColspan`: number
+- `rowspan`, `colspan`, `labelColspan`: number

   The number of rows and columns the widget takes up.
 See [Grid Layout](grid.md) for more information.

 ### Type-Specific Required Fields

 Certain widget types may also require additional fields:

-`name`: string
+- `name`: string

   The name of the widget, which displays as a label next to it and identifies it in the exported data.

   Required by all widgets except Picture and Spacer.

-`file`: filepath
+- `file`: filepath

   The path of an asset file.
-Currently, this option is only used by Picture and Positions which expect an image file to display.
+This option is only used by Picture, Positions, and CheckboxGrid which expect an image file to display.

-Required by Picture and Positions.
+  Required by Picture, Positions and CheckboxGrid.

-`options`: array[string]
+- `options`: array[string]

   Different options to present to the user in widgets with predefined selections.
 Depending on the widget type, the user may be able to select one or multiple options.

   Required by Dropdown, Radio, and MultiCheckbox.

+- `rows`, `columns`: number

+  This is the number of rows columns in the CheckboxGrid.

+  Required by CheckboxGrid

 ### Type-Specific Optional Fields

 Some widget types allow additional configuration options:

-#### Picture, Positions
+#### **Picture, Positions**

-`width`, `height`: number
+- `width`, `height`: number

   The dimensions to display the widget's image at, in pixels.

   - **If none are specified:** The image is displayed at actual size.
   - **If one is specified:** The image is resized to respect the dimension given, while preserving its aspect ratio.
   - **If both are specified:** The image is resized to respect both dimensions.
 Its aspect ratio is ignored.

-#### Positions
+#### **Positions**

-`allowMultiple`: boolean
+- `allowMultiple`: boolean

   If multiple selections are allowed.
 If `true`, each click on the image creates a new point to export; otherwise, only the last selected point is kept.

   By default `false`.

-`selectRadius`: number
+- `selectRadius`: number

   The radius of the circle displayed on each selected point, in pixels.

-`selectColor`: string
+- `selectColor`: string

   The color of the circle displayed on each selected point.
 Any CSS color value (hex, RGB, color name) may be used.

-#### Radio
+#### **Radio**

-`default`: number
+- `default`: number

   The index of the option in the `options` array to be selected by default.
 By default `0`.

   **Note:** Array indices start at 0.
 The first string in the array is index 0, the second is index 1, etc.

-#### Spacer
+#### **Spacer**

-`width`, `height`: number
+- `width`, `height`: number

   The dimensions of the spacer in pixels.
 The default value for each option is `0`, i.e. not occupying space in that dimension.

-#### Spinbox
+#### **Spinbox**

-`min`: number
+- `min`: number

   The minimum value that can be entered.
 By default `0`.

-`max`: number
+- `max`: number

   The maximum value that can be entered.
 By default `Number.MAX_SAFE_INTEGER`, or `9007199254740991`.

-`allowKeyboardInput`: boolean
+- `allowKeyboardInput`: boolean

   If the value of the widget can be modified using the keyboard.
 By default `false`.

-#### Stopwatch
+#### **Stopwatch**

-`startLabel`, `lapLabel`, `stopLabel`: string
+- `startLabel`, `lapLabel`, `stopLabel`: string

   The text to display in the Start, Lap, and Stop buttons, respectively.
 These will override the default labels and can be used to give a stopwatch a more intuitive interface.

-`maxLaps`: number
+- `maxLaps`: number

   The maximum number of laps that can be recorded; use 0 to disable lapping.
 By default `Number.MAX_SAFE_INTEGER`.

+#### **CheckboxGrid**

+- `topOffset`, `bottomOffset`, `leftOffset`, `rightOffset`: number

+  This adjusts how the grid is positioned on the image.
+The numbers to be set are based on the number of pixels on the image, not the distance in the browser.
+By default `0`